Markdown

 Published

-markdown is plain text that is marked with a set of very simple tags to produce formatted text.
+markdown is plain text that is designed to be easily readable by humans, and at the same time is marked with a set of very simple tags to produce formatted text.

 The basic idea is simple, as indicated below.
 More information about markdown can be found here.